 SUNY Polytechnic Institute's Albany NanoTech Complex.
-The Albany NanoTech Complex is a fully-integrated research, development, prototyping, and educational facility that provides strategic support through outreach, technology acceleration, business incubation, pilot prototyping, and test-based integration support for onsite corporate partners including IBM, Intel, GlobalFoundries, SUNY Poly SEMATECH, Samsung, TSMC, Applied Materials, Tokyo Electron, ASML and Lam Research, as well as other “next generation” nanotechnology research activities.
-In sum, the 1.3 million square-foot NanoTech complex boasts more than $24B in high-tech investments and over 300 corporate partners, with more than 4,000 R&D jobs on site.
+The Albany NanoTech Complex is a fully-integrated research, development, prototyping, and educational facility that provides strategic support through outreach, technology acceleration, business incubation, prototyping, and test-based integration support for onsite corporate partners including IBM, , GlobalFoundries, SUNY Poly SEMATECH, Samsung, Applied Materials, Tokyo Electron, and Lam Research, as well as other “next generation” nanotechnology research activities.
+In sum, the 1.3 million square-foot NanoTech complex boasts more than $24B in high-tech investments and multiple corporate partners, with more than 4,000 R&D jobs on site.

 Facilities at the NanoTech Complex include:

 The Zero Energy Nanotechnology (ZEN) building is SUNY Poly College of Nanoscale Science and Engineering’s most recent expansion project and opened in 2015.
 ZEN is a $191M, 356,000-square-foot facility that will serve as a living laboratory for clean and renewable energy technologies.

 NanoFab Xtension, completed in 2013, is a $375M, 500,000-square-foot facility with 50,000 square feet of 300mm wafer cleanrooms.

 NanoFab East, a 250,000-square-foot office, laboratory and classroom building and NanoFab Central, a separate 100,000-square-foot building that houses 15,000 square feet of 300mm wafer, class 1 capable cleanroom space were part of a $150 million project completed in March 2009.